 - Debt: 0%.
-All the farms are owned free and clear by AcreTrader and then run by farmers.
+All the farms are owned free and clear by AcreTrader investors and then run by local farming experts.

-- Ticker Symbol: You have to buy it on their platform
+- Ticker Symbol: You have to invest in shares on their platform

 - Types of holdings: Farmland and Timberland

 AcreTrader’s goal is to make it easy to invest directly in farmland (as opposed to a REIT) so they can extend the opportunity to a lot more people.
-I like them A LOT as you own each farm individually and debt free so you don’t get into any issues with interest rates, inflation or corporate governance holding you down.
+I like them A LOT as the SPV in which you invested own each farm individually and debt free so you don’t get into any issues with interest rates, inflation or corporate governance holding you down.

 Frankly, I think anyone who doesn’t sign up at least to see the possible investments is nuts.